 Keep talking even though they aren’t talking back

-It’s awkward to talk to someone who doesn’t talk back yet, but the research is clear—there’s a direct link between a child’s intelligence and the number of words spoken to him.
+It’s awkward to talk to someone who doesn’t talk back yet, but the research is clear—there’s a direct link between a child’s intelligence and the number of words spoken to them.
 In the first few months, your baby is constantly listening to the intonation, rhythm, and patterns of your voice.
-Even though he can’t understand what you’re saying yet, his brain is laying the groundwork for building language.
+Even though they can't understand what you’re saying yet, their brain is laying the groundwork for building language.

 Explore new sounds

 In week four, your baby starts to show more interest in a variety of sounds and patterns.
-Help him build more lasting neural networks by exposing him to sounds from real life, rather than the pre-recorded sounds electronic toys make.
+Help them build more lasting neural networks by exposing them to sounds from real life, rather than the pre-recorded sounds electronic toys make.
 Experiment with high pitched, low pitched, slow paced, lively, jagged, soft, and other sounds, trying to introduce just one sound at a time.

 When your baby is alert and the room is quiet, create these sounds in her field of vision.
 These everyday noises are routine for you, but they’re brand new (and therefore interesting) to your baby.
-Try to involve him as much as possible, talking about what you’re doing and what he is seeing, even though he won’t understand what you’re saying quite yet.
+Try to involve them as much as possible, talking about what you’re doing and what they are seeing, even though they won't understand what you’re saying quite yet.